Trump blasts Comey as an 'untruthful slime ball' after book revelations

 The friend was Columbia Law professor Dan Richman, who told NBC News last year that Trump is wrong to claim that what Comey did was illegal.
 Richman said that to his knowledge, nothing in the one memo that he described to reporters was or has been deemed classified.
 While other memos have been deemed classified, there is no evidence to suggest that Comey leaked classified information.

-Since Comey's firing last year, the two men have occasionally exchanged barbs on social media.
+Since Comey's firing last year, he and Trump have occasionally exchanged barbs on social media.

 "Mr. President, the American people will hear my story very soon.
 And they can judge for themselves who is honorable and who is not," Comey said in a March tweet.

-Earlier this week, Comey tweeted a picture from a room in his home where he was interviewed by ABC's George Stephanopoulos for an exclusive sit-down interview about his interactions with Trump, among other topics in his book, that is slated to air on Sunday.
+Earlier this week, Comey tweeted a picture from a room in his home where he was interviewed by ABC's George Stephanopoulos for an exclusive interview about his interactions with Trump, among other topics in his book, that is scheduled to air on Sunday.

 “Not how my house normally looks,” Comey tweeted.
 “One chair for George, one for me.”